MananSoni42/manansoni42.github.io/_posts/2018-07-03-Movie-Recommendations.md

 </table>

 ### Genres
 Another thing that I do is explicitly using the genres of each movie.
-Thus, instead of getting only general recommendations we can also get genre-specific recommendations.
-This can be done by masking the rating matrix i.e Suppose we need recommendations in the 'Drama' genre.
+Thus, instead of getting only general recommendations, we can also get genre-specific recommendations.
+This can be done by masking the rating matrix, i.e. Suppose we need recommendations in the 'Drama' genre.
 We can apply a mask G such that the matrix G*R is zero for all movies that are not in the 'Drama' genre.

 ## Movies
 To try out what I learned, I played around with the [MovieLens](https://grouplens.org/datasets/movielens/) database and created a simple Movie recommender system.
+The dataset consists of 1 million ratings for about 6000 movies.
 ### Usage
 The Recommender can be used offline / online.
-Both versions are compatible and only the interface is different - the data and algorithms are the same.
+Both versions are compatible, and only the interface is different - the data and algorithms are the same.
-### Command line interface
+### Command-line interface
 This version is hosted on the master branch of the repository.
 Follow the installation guide given below.
 Then use movie.py to get recommendations
 ```